SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

     };
     ```

-- Configure the following parameters in `station_embedded.c` to test throughput app as per requirements
+- Configure the following parameters in `station_embedded.c` to test throughput app as per requirements.

   - MQTT_BROKER_PORT port refers to the port number on which the remote MQTT broker/server is running.